webplatform/docs-wpd/Logo/index.md

 ==Using the logo==

-{{TODO| Fill in logo legal information here }}

-The Web Platform Logo (unadorned by text) is available to the community under a permissive license that allows remixing by the community.
+The Web Platform graphical logo is licensed under a Creative Commons Attribution license,  creativecommons.org/licenses/by/3.0/ CC-BY 3.0 Unported.
+The unadorned graphic is available to the community for re-use and remixing.

-The version of the logo that includes text is reserved for use in approved contexts to denote the site.
+To help users distinguish the Web Platform Documentation Site, we ask that the logo+text version be used only unmodified, to refer to this Site and its content.

 {[TODO | Put source files here }}